Application for Graduate School Instructions

 - Completed application form submitted online.

-- One official transcript from every college and university attended (except West Chester University).
+- Transcript from the college/university where you earned your bachelor's degree.
+You will be notified if you need to submit transcripts from other colleges/universities you attended but did not earn a degree.
+If applying to a doctoral program you will need to submit the transcript from the college/university where you earned your master's degree. *Applicants do not need a master's degree to apply to the PsyD program.
 The official transcript should be sent directly from your undergraduate Registrar to The Graduate School office.
-Please have them send it directly to: firstname.lastname@example.org If they do not offer electronic option, it should be sent to the following address: The Graduate School, McKelvie Hall, 102 W. Rosedale Ave.
+Please have them send it directly to: email@example.com If they do not offer electronic option, it should be sent to the following address: The Graduate School, McKelvie Hall, 102 W. Rosedale Ave.
 West Chester, PA 19383.

 - Two letters of recommendation for degree and certificate programs.